aws-samples/security-hub-macie-remediation/README.md

 - [CreateSecHubCustomAction](./macie_remediation_cdk/lambdas/sechub_custom_resource/create_sh_custom_action.py)
 - [ResourceProviderFramework](./macie_remediation_cdk/lambdas/resource_provider/resource_provider.zip)

 Optional: If deploying for cross-account remediation, you will also need to deploy [macie-remediation-cross-account-iam-role](macie-remediation-cross-account-iam-role.yaml).
-The only parameter required is the `solution_account`, which will be the AWS account where the previous CloudFormation template is deployed.
+The only parameter required is the `solutionaccount`, which will be the AWS account where the previous CloudFormation template is deployed.
 This allows the lambda function to assume the IAM role and take action against the appropriate resources in the AWS account where the finding occurred.

 ## Prerequisites